Isaiah 19:3

 Then the spirit of the Egyptians will be emptied out from among them, and I will frustrate their plans, so that they will resort to idols and spirits of the dead, to mediums and spiritists.

-and I will confuse their plans
+and I will frustrate their plans

-spirits of the dead
+so that they will resort to idols and spirits of the dead

-mediums, and spiritists
+to mediums and spiritists

 Persons / Places / Events